zhihuammu/ODE-book/_sources/chaps/02/chap02_5_exercise.md

 |$f(x)$| 0.1823| 0.2231 | 0.2624| 0.3001| 0.3365 | 0.3716  |0.4055|

-What degree of polynomial is required to fit exactly all seven data pairs?
+What degree of polynomial is required to fit exactly all seven data points?
 What lesser-degree polynomial will nearly fit the data?
 Justify your answer.
 ::::